All about the joint-ownership property laws in Dubai

 The Dubai Joint Ownership Law

 When this real estate law in Dubai was announced, many investors and homeowners were unsure of the exact provisions of the law and how it would affect them in the long-run.
-To help answer these questions, two prominent figures from the UAE real estate industry to shared their insights with us.
+To help answer these questions, two prominent figures from the UAE real estate industry were asked to shared their insights with us.

-Samer Khalifeh – CEO of Kingfield Owners Association and Shahram Safai, Partner and Head of Real Estate at Afridi & Angell sat down with the host of our Real Estate Bytes show, Mahmoud El Burai, who is the Senior Advisor to Dubai Land Department to answer questions pertaining to the new jointly owned property law in Dubai.
+Samer Khalifeh – CEO of Kingfield Owners Association Management Services and Shahram Safai, Partner and Head of Real Estate at Afridi & Angell sat down with the host of our Real Estate Bytes show, Mahmoud El Burai, who is the Senior Advisor to Dubai Land Department to answer questions pertaining to the jointly owned property law in Dubai.

 What is the jointly owned property law in Dubai?

-At the time, a statement released by the Dubai government said that the law pertaining to the joint ownership of the real estate in Dubai will “boost competitiveness and enhance investment in the real estate sector” by centralising control of the owners’ duties with the Dubai Land Department (DLD) and the Real Estate Regulatory Authority (RERA).
+At the time, a statement released by the Dubai government said that the law pertaining to the joint ownership of real estate in Dubai would “boost competitiveness and enhance investment in the real estate sector” by centralising control of the owners’ duties with the Dubai Land Department (DLD) and the Real Estate Regulatory Authority (RERA).

 What were the changes to the law?

-As per the new law, jointly owned real estate properties will be divided into three categories for the purpose of management of common areas.
+As per the law, jointly owned real estate properties will be divided into three categories for the purpose of management of common areas.
 It also defines the role the developer will play when it comes to the management of the common areas.
 The three categories are as follows:

 - Megaprojects or master communities – Here the developer is responsible for managing, operating and maintaining common areas and facilities.